AbirBarai08/SimonSays/README.md

 # About
-This is Simon Saya Game
+This is Simon Says Game